percona/percona-xtradb-cluster/doc-pxc/source/intro.rst

 Drawbacks:
  * Overhead of joining new node.
 The new node has to copy full dataset from one of existing nodes.
 If it is 100GB, it copies 100GB.
- * This can’t be used as an effective write scaling solution.
+ * This can't be used as an effective write scaling solution.
 There might be some improvements in write throughput when you run write traffic to 2 nodes vs all traffic to 1 node, but you can't expect a lot.
 All writes still have to go on all nodes.
  * You have several duplicates of data, for 3 nodes – 3 duplicates.

 What is core difference Percona XtraDB Cluster from MySQL Replication ?